sagunji/100DaysOfCode/python/README.md

 Add a property called expired which returns a `bool`.

 ## day 7
-Given the provided cars dictionary:
+1. Given the provided cars dictionary:

    Get all Jeeps
    Get the first car of every manufacturer.
    Get all vehicles containing the string Trail in their names (should work for other grep too) Sort the models (`values`) alphabetically
+2. Write a function to determine if a word (or phrase) is (a palindrome)[https://en.wikipedia.org/wiki/Palindrome].
+   Then write a second function to receive a word (or phrase) list and determine which word is the longest palindrome.